-Loders Parish Council have produced a number of Community Policy Objectives and their Related Actions which represent the views of the whole Parish following a Residents' Questionnaire which was undertaken in May 2021.
+Loders Parish Council produced a number of Community Policy Objectives and their Related Actions which represented the views of the whole Parish following a Residents' Questionnaire which was undertaken in May 2021.
 The results of the questionnaire results can be found below:

-You can also read about Climate Change and what the government's plans are to tackle it here.
+Climate Change and what the government's plans are to tackle it can be found

-As a first step to identify ways in which the local community can make a positive difference, Loders Parish Council drafted the 'Loders Parish Council Climate and Ecological Emergency Action Plan'.
-If you wish to make a comment or provide feedback on the Action Plan, please email the Clerk at loders@dorset-aptc.gov.uk.
+As a first step to identify ways in which the local community could make a positive difference, Loders Parish Council drafted the 'Loders Parish Council Climate and Ecological Emergency Action Plan'.

 The climate and ecological crisis facing the world is unprecedented, and now is the time to act.
 This urgency has been widely recognised, with the head of the UN Antonio Guterres recently stating that humanity is heading ‘towards the edge of an abyss’.